Microsoft 365 Business Frequently Asked Questions

 Does Microsoft 365 Business include the full capabilities of Microsoft Intune?

-Microsoft 365 Business includes a robust set of mobile app management capabilities powered by Microsoft Intune.
-These are a subset of Intune features, specifically chosen to meet the needs of SMBs and organized to be easily managed via a simplified administration experience.
-If a company requires the full capabilities of Intune, they can purchase a Microsoft 365 Enterprise plan.
+Microsoft 365 Business includes a robust set of mobile app management capabilities powered by Microsoft’s MDM solution (Microsoft Intune).
+These are a subset of features, specifically chosen to meet the needs of SMBs and organized to be easily managed via a simplified administration experience.
+If a company requires the full capabilities of Intune, they can purchase a qualifying plan separately.

 Does Microsoft 365 Business allow customers to manage Macs?

-The security and management capabilities of Microsoft 365 Business pertain to iOS, Android mobile devices, and Windows PCs.
+The security and management capabilities of Microsoft 365 Business pertain to iOS and Android mobile and tablet devices, and Windows PCs.

 What is Windows AutoPilot?

 Windows AutoPilot is a service that streamlines the deployment of new Windows 10 PCs.
-This process can be done when the end-user logs on to Microsoft 365 Business for the first time— without IT ever touching the device—by leveraging centralized management controls of Microsoft 365 Business.
-You can also use Windows AutoPilot for existing PCs that are running Windows 10 Professional Creators Update and have been factory reset.
+This process can be done when the end-user logs on to Microsoft 365 Business for the first time—without IT ever touching the device—by leveraging centralized management controls of Microsoft 365 Business.
+You can also use Windows AutoPilot for existing PCs that are running Windows 10 Professional Creators Update (or later) and have been factory reset.
 Details about Windows AutoPilot can be found in this June blog post.

 All the add-ons that can be added to Office 365 Business Premium can be added to Microsoft 365 Business.
-This means that you can purchase Advanced Threat Protection, Advanced Security Management, Customer Lockbox, Advanced eDiscovery, MyAnalytics, PowerBI Pro, and PSTN Conferencing.
+This means that you can purchase Advanced Threat Protection, Office 365 Cloud App Security, Advanced Compliance, Threat Intelligence, MyAnalytics, PowerBI Pro, and Audio Conferencing.

-Can I add Cloud PBX and PSTN Calling plans to Microsoft 365 Business?
+Can I add Phone System and Calling Plans to Microsoft 365 Business?

-At this time, these capabilities are reserved for customers who have more advanced needs.
-Customers who require Cloud PBX or PSTN Calling plans should look at Microsoft 365 Enterprise offerings.
+No, Phone System and Calling Plan are reserved for customers who have more advanced needs.
+Customers who require these capabilities should look at Microsoft 365 Enterprise offerings.

 Can Microsoft 365 Business customers use Windows Defender Advanced Threat Protection?